scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

-The following code block shows the low-level representation of the `HeaderAndBodyInternal` message used for signature computation input.
+The following code block shows the low level representation of the `HeaderAndBodyInternal` message used for signature computation input.
 This message SHOULD NOT be used by external code.

 ~~~~
    message HeaderAndBodyInternal {